Already have an account?

 Let’s talk about how you can put all the information together so that your CV will serve its purpose (getting you job interviews, in case you forgot).

 As with every piece of written production, please abide by coherence.
-If your experience is diverse and spread across several years, please help the recruiter to help you.
-Follow the timeline, write down the dates accurately and make sure each example of work experience is easy to trace back in time.
+If you have diverse industry experience, which is spread across several years, please help the recruiter so that they can help you.
+Follow the timeline, write down the dates accurately, and make sure each example of work experience - no matter how diverse - is easy to trace back in time.

 Read over each section of your CV and assess its coherence: could I explain this simply and logically during an interview?
 For example, if there’s some connection between the industries you’ve worked in, maybe emphasise the fact by using a colour code, or laying them out alongside each other.